Sexual Harassment Policy and Procedures

 Employees accused of sexual harassment have the right to be assisted by their collective bargaining unit representative at any meeting held to discuss the complaint with the accused.
 If an employee elects to be represented by their union, the union will receive copies of all written notifications sent to the accused.
 Employees equally have the right not to be represented by their union.
 The decision regarding union representation rests solely with the accused employee.
 When a formal investigation is to be conducted against a faculty member, Article 43 of the APSCUF collective bargaining agreement will also govern.

 The complainant also has the right to be assisted in all aspects of the complaint procedure by an advocate should they desire to do so.
-Trained faculty and staff are available to serve to:

-The Title IX Coordinator/Director for Equity and Compliance will provide the name and contact information of an available advocate to the complainant.
 The role of the Collective Bargaining Unit representatives and complainant advocates is limited to the advice and counsel of their principals only.

-If a complaint alleges sexual harassment by an employee of the Office for Diveristy, Equity and Inclusion or the Office of the President, the complaint will be investigated by a party external to the University.
+If a complaint alleges sexual harassment by an employee of the Office for Diversity, Equity and Inclusion or the Office of the President, the complaint will be investigated by a party external to the University.

 Sexual harassment is a serious matter which can have far-reaching efforts; therefore, knowingly false or malicious accusations may result in disciplinary action.